 The marketing and media outlet AdAge reports that companies that cut spending during previous economic downturns lost market share and typically never regained it, while companies that maintained or hiked ad spending lost much less and tended to recover faster.
 During tough times, the companies that continue reaching out to customers will reap the greatest rewards when the economy turns around.

-5. Pay Off Debts
+5. Pay Off Debts to Improve Cash Flow

 Debt can be especially problematic during a recession if a large percentage of your revenues have to go toward debt payments rather than operational costs.
 Building three to six months of cash reserves should be your first priority, but once that’s in place, do what you can to become debt-free.

 Even if you can’t afford to pay off your debts, review the ones you have outstanding now.
 If any will require a large lump-sum payment in the coming months, you can refinance them into a longer-term or lower-interest-rate loan now.
-Once a recession hits, it can be difficult to refinance, and those balloon payments can be disastrous if you don’t have the cash on hand when they come due.
+Once a recession hits, it can be difficult to find lenders willing to refinance, and those balloon payments can be disastrous if you don’t have the cash on hand when they come due.

 6. Look for Opportunities